 Official notices are posted on the boards in the front hallway of Watchorn Hall.
 We encourage you to develop the habit of checking the board on a daily or more frequent basis.
 Student notices (such as recital announcements) should be posted on appropriate bulletin boards only, and not on doors, windows or painted walls.
-Taped-up notices tend to ruin the paint, so please help us keep the building in good condition.
+Taped-up notices tend to ruin the paint, so please help us keep the building in good condition and borrow blue painter's tape from the Music Office for anything you need to tape up.
 Unauthorized notices will be removed.